ashokarikatla0402/ashokarikatla0402/README.md

 I'm Ashok Arikatla from India, and I am a PHP Developer.
 I really enjoy learning languages and frameworks like React and React Native as well as working on Laravel.

-####Skills and Work Experience
+#### Skills and Work Experience

-HTML / CSS / JS / jQuery / BOOTSTRAP / PHP / LARAVEL
+- PHP, LARAVEL
+- MySQL
+- HTML, CSS, JS, jQuery, BOOTSTRAP

 - 🌱 I’m currently learning React.JS